Lapland-Robotics/miniATV/ATV Interface/Interface_ReadME.md

-Schematics and layout for ATVinterface card:
+Schematics and layouts for ATVinterface card:
 - ESP32 DevKit V4 socket
 - interface for drive and steering motors
 - interface for wheel speed sensors